tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Nov 20 2007

-Stanford Hagenes (a 73-year-old Black poor person who was unable to attend high school) entered a church, ready to deliver a speech to religious people.
+Stanford Hagenes (a 73-year-old black poor person who was unable to attend high school) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Stanford Hagenes had never preached his views to theists before, and freaked out.
 Stanford Hagenes slowly breathed in and out to calm his nerves.
 As Stanford Hagenes entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Stanford Hagenes used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Stanford Hagenes argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.